 The Board has regular scheduled meetings.
-During the year there were seven scheduled Board meetings.
+During the year there were seven scheduled Board meetings and seven additional meetings were held to deal with specific time critical business matters.

 Attendance at meetings

 The attendance in the year of the Directors at Board and the principal committee meetings that took place are shown below: